IFRC-Secretariat/espocrm-cva-duplicate-check/docs/03-system-management.md

     2. Go to `Administration` → `Extensions`.
 Uninstall the currently installed extension.
 Upload the zip file, and click the `Install` button.

+## What to do if there are issues

+If there are significant issues which affect the functionality of the site, put the site in maintenance mode: go to `Administration` → `Settings`, and check the `Maintenance mode` checkbox.